hlmartin/gc-userscripts/Active Pet in Sidebar/README.md

-# Active Pet in Sidebar
+# [DEPRECATED] Active Pet in Sidebar

+## This script is now deprecated as of 09/12/2024

 Do you miss seeing your active pet in the sidebar like on retail?